zeldamods/byml-v2/README.md

 So we need to keep type information when dumping/loading files instead of guessing types.

-To keep YAML output easy to read and write, I chose to add two literal suffixes (just like in C++).
+To keep YAML output easy to read and write, the converter scripts will use prefixes to indicate types for literals:

-* Unsigned integers will get a 'u' suffix.
+* Unsigned integers will get a 'u' prefix.
 * 64 bit types will additionally get a 'l'.